kubernetes/enhancements/keps/sig-node/2033-kubelet-in-userns-aka-rootless/README.md

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 -->

-RootlessKit and slirp4netns may face high CPU and memory consumption.
+User-mode implementation of TCP/IP (RootlessKit, slirp4netns, paste, etc.) may face high CPU and memory consumption.

+The "Figure 8: CPU utilization while running iperf3 client" in <https://arxiv.org/pdf/2402.00365> denotes that a configuration with RootlessKit for incoming packets and slirp4netns for outgoing packets may face roughly 20% of CPU usage.

+This issue can be addressed by using `lxc-user-nic` (SETUID helper) or `bypass4netns` (seccomp-based network accelerator).

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?